 The mountainous jungle-covered Koh Kood island (often spelt ”Koh Kut”) is found in the eastern Gulf of Thailand.
 It’s located about 50 km west of the mainlands of Thailand and Cambodia, to the south of Koh Chang and Koh Mak (not to be confused with Koh Mook (Muk), an idyllic island in the Andaman Sea.
 Thailand’s fourth or six (opinions differ) largest island, Koh Kood is the perfect destination for fans of unspoilt beaches, jungle and waterfalls.
-The best bit is that despite the golden sands, crystal clear water and swaying palm trees, Koh Kood doesn’t YET attract the hoards of sun-seekers that its neighbour Koh Chang does.
+The best bit is that despite the golden sands, crystal clear water and swaying palm trees, Koh Kood doesn’t YET attract the hoards of sun-seekers that its neighbour Koh Chang does or other Thai islands like Koh Samui.
 If you’re after some island time in one of the most beautiful places in Thailand, then this is definitely one to add to your Thailand itinerary.

 Things to do on Koh Kood Island